se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

   > implementations of effect handlers and state-of-the-art language implementations for programs with control effects

-  This is supported by the provided benchmark results for different implementations of Eff, Effekt, and Koka, as well as the implementations and tooling needed to generate those results.
+  This is supported by the provided benchmark results for different implementations of Eff, Effekt, and Koka, as well as the implementations and tooling needed to generate those results, described below.

 - For **RQ 2** ("What are classes of effectful programs that tracing JIT compilation can optimize well?
 What are the limitations of the approach?"), we claim in the paper:
   > Effect handlers that use the continuation in a one- shot and tail manner, or as exceptions, are optimized very well by the JIT

-  This is supported by the benchmark programs, and the traces from JITting them (in `./.jitlogs/*.log`), alongside the implementations and tooling needed ot generate those results.
+  This is supported by the benchmark programs, and the traces from JITting them (in `./.jitlogs/*.log`), alongside the implementations and tooling needed ot generate those results, described below.

 - For **RQ 3** ("How can we optimize the performance of tracing JIT compilation for effect handlers?"), we claim in the paper: